KDE/kitinerary/README.md

 #### Examples

 Anything attached to an email send by "booking@example-operator.com".
-The field we match against here is the `From` header of the MIME message.
+The field matched against here is the `From` header of the MIME message.

 ```json